 The winner of this IRV election is Z, with a 9-to-5 victory against X.

-But if the first two voters only rank W (or if they don’t even vote at all), then Y has a 7-to-5 victory against Z. So those two voters get their third favorite instead of their least favorite.
-Sincerely ranking candidates after W hurt them.
+But if the first two voters only rank W (or if they don’t even vote at all), then Y (their 3rd choice) has a 7-to-5 victory against Z (their last choice).
+So those two voters get a better result by limiting the number of candidates they rank.
+That is, sincerely ranking candidates after W hurt them.

 It’s almost as though we need to have two different criteria: Voter Later-no-harm, and Candidate Later-no-harm.
 The “Later-no-harm” Criterion is actually the latter.
 IRV ensures that a voter can’t harm a candidate by ranking additional less preferred candidates further down the list.
 But the voter can hurt himself by doing so.

 This begs the question, of what value is the Later-no-harm Criterion?
-It is our view that it is of little value, or even negative value (i.e. it causes more harm than benefit for a system to satisfy LNH).
+It is our view that it is of little value, or even negative value.

 Proponents of Instant Runoff Voting commonly argue that satisfaction of Later-no-harm means IRV will encourage voters to provide a full ranking of the candidates, rather than just “bullet voting” for their favorite candidate.
 Additionally, they criticize systems such as Score Voting and Approval Voting for not satisfying LNH.
 Specifically, they argue that voters will nearly all bullet vote, causing these systems to degenerate into ordinary Plurality Voting.